webix-hub/docs/data/desktop/counter.md

 ##Overview

-Counter is a spin-box thas helps select a number by either entering the value in the input field or clicking "+" and "-" buttons to reach the necessary value.
+Counter is a spin-box that helps select a number by either entering the value in the input field or clicking "+" and "-" buttons to reach the necessary value.

 Negative values are possible.